 Figure 10.7.1-1 shows an example signaling flow for inter-Master Node handover with or without MN initiated Secondary Node change:

 NOTE 2: For an inter-Master Node handover without Secondary Node change, the source SN and the target SN shown in Figure 10.7.1-1 are the same node.

+NOTE 3: The MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the UE history information before step 1.

 1. The source MN starts the handover procedure by initiating the X2 Handover Preparation procedure including both MCG and SCG configuration.
 The source MN includes the (source) SN UE X2AP ID, SN ID and the UE context in the (source) SN in the Handover Request message.